 - Cerebral palsy

-Each side of the brain controls movement on the opposite side of the body.
-When a neurological condition affects the left hemisphere, hemiparesis may occur on the right side of the body.
+Each hemisphere of the brain controls movement on the opposite side of the body.
+Therefore, two common causes of right hemiplegia are left hemisphere stroke and left hemisphere brain injury because this can affect movement on the right side of the body.

 Treatment of Paralysis on Right Side of Body